greg-raven/Impeachment-Chronicles/_posts/2022-09-14-fbi-paid-for-russian-disinfo-to-frame-trump-and-7-more-details.md

 That trial also revealed that Clinton personally approved pushing a smaller aspect of the Russia-collusion hoax, namely the Alfa-Bank secret communications hoax.

-From yesterday’s filing we now know the primary sub-source for the Steele dossier paid for by Clinton was not merely a Russian national who fabricated the “intel,” but also a suspected Russian agent.
+From yesterday’s filing we now know the primary sub-source for [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}) paid for by Clinton was not merely a Russian national who fabricated the “intel,” but also a suspected Russian agent.
 Tuesday’s motion also highlighted the fact that longtime Clinton backer “Dolan maintained a relationship with several high-ranking Russian government officials who appear in the Steele Reports.”

 So, for all her vapors over Trump’s connections with Russia and his supposed collusion with Russia to interfere in the election, the evidence shows Clinton holds that dishonor.